bgur123/2p-ROI-Selector/README.md

 2) Auto numerate when using different ROI numbers than previous masks

-3) Selecting which mask to use and to plot (when you have multiple masks) should be added as an option

-4) During setup a function should be added to understand the data naming structure of the user
+3) During setup a function should be added to understand the data naming structure of the user

-5) Selection of ROI selection method should be more logical (clicking one and unclicking one etc.) since it can lead to problems when the last action was to unclick one
+4) Selection of ROI selection method should be more logical (clicking one and unclicking one etc.) since it can lead to problems when the last action was to unclick one